About

 CV

 I have a background in fine arts, architectural practice, and architectural education.
+I am currently Professor of Architecture and Head of the Architecture Discipline at Deakin University, Australia.

 My main research interests lie in the intersection between architecture and art practice.
 My interdisciplinary installation work has been exhibited at the Adelaide International Arts Festival, and experimental film work has been exhibited in the UK, USA, Australia and Hong Kong.
 I have two linked strands of practice-based research: artists’ filmmaking as a tool for producing time-based architectural drawings; and cyanotype printing to record light and shadow within architectural space.